HiPay Review

 Regional Breakdown

-France and Belgium are where HiPay competes hardest.
-Carte Bleue handling, Bancontact depth, SEPA Direct Debit and SEPA Credit Transfer with virtual IBAN, MyBank, MultiBanco and Payshop for Portugal, iDEAL for Netherlands.
+France and Belgium are where HiPay competes hardest: Carte Bleue handling, Bancontact depth, SEPA Direct Debit and SEPA Credit Transfer with virtual IBAN, MyBank, MultiBanco and Payshop for Portugal, iDEAL for the Netherlands.
 Italian APMs are present.
-UK coverage exists through standard card processing but is not a flagship — for UK-anchored merchants, Ecommpay (direct UK acquiring, FCA Principal Member) or Adyen will deliver better economics.
-The pragmatic geographic positioning: HiPay is the right answer for a French or Benelux mid-market ecommerce business, a less-clear answer for pan-European operators with significant volume outside the EUR zone, and a wrong answer for anyone outside Europe.
+UK coverage exists through standard card processing but is not a flagship, so for UK-anchored merchants, Adyen will deliver better economics.
+The pragmatic geographic positioning is that HiPay is the right answer for a French or Benelux mid-market ecommerce business, a less-clear answer for pan-European operators with significant volume outside the EUR zone, and a wrong answer for anyone outside Europe.

 Key Features for iGaming Operators